-It is possible that the main title of the report Lichen Planus is not the name you expected.
+It is possible that the main title of the report Chalazion is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Genetic and Rare Diseases (GARD) Information Center